schefm2/Lab_5/README.md

 4. An additional slide switch; the two slide switches will each individually control run/stop of the two control algorithms (Drive and Servo).

 ### Software
-1. Call the Accel_Init_C function from i2c.h file and write a read_accel function.
+1. Call the Accel_Init_C function from i2c.h file and write a Read_Accel function.
 2. Need to modify Set_Servo_PWM that is based off the accelerometer reading.
 3. Steering should be set such that the car will turn in the direction of the upward slope.
 4. Motor_PW is set using both side-to-side (+x to the left) and front-to-back (+y to the front) tilt.